-- United States (Washington D.C), February 12, 2015: Multi-stakeholder Panel Discussion, “Multi-stakeholder governance in the EITI: opportunities and challenges” (Organized by PWYP International and Oxfam America, with opening remarks by Amelia Evans (MSI Integrity) and Eddie Rich (EITI); Washington, DC.
-Details on other speakers and how to attend here.)
-A review of the discussion can be found here.
+- United States (Washington D.C), February 12, 2015: Multi-stakeholder Panel Discussion, “Multi-stakeholder governance in the EITI: opportunities and challenges” (Organized by PWYP International and Oxfam America, with opening remarks by Amelia Evans (MSI Integrity) and Eddie Rich (EITI)).

 - Cameroon (Yaounde), February 24, 2015: National forum “Forum on Multi-Stakeholder Engagement” (Organized by the World Bank).
-In this forum, Protecting the Cornerstone will be presented as one of a number of research projects and guidances relevant to MSIs.
+In this forum, Protecting the Cornerstone was presented as one of several research projects relevant to MSIs.

 - Azerbaijan (Baku), February 25, 2015: Civil society discussion on how Protecting the Cornerstone affects civil society and the MSG in Azerbaijan (Organized by Coalition for Improvement of Transparency in Extractive Industries).

 - Cameroon (Yaounde), February 25-26: Civil Society and community discussion on Protecting the Cornerstone affects civil society and communities in Cameroon (Organized by RELUFA and other civil society partners).

 - Tanzania, February 26, 2015: At the 51st Meeting of the Tanzania EITI multi-stakeholder group, Protecting the Cornerstone was presented to the MSG.

 - As a result, the report findings and recommendations were adopted by the TEITI MSG.
 The TEITI Secretariat is now in the process of implementing the report’s recommendations to improve the internal governance in the TEITI process.